tldr-pages/tldr/pages/common/clang-format.md

 > A tool to format C/C++/Java/JavaScript/Objective-C/Protobuf/C# code.
 > More information: <https://clang.llvm.org/docs/ClangFormat.html>.

-- Format a file and print the result to stdout:
+- Format a file and print the result to `stdout`:

 `clang-format {{path/to/file}}`